artrugh/sitecore/DevFundamentals.9.3/TeamDevelopmentSitecore/teamDevelopmentSitecore.md

 ## Team Development for Sitecore

-There was an issue in Sitecore to move projects from local develoment to other environments(production).
+There was an issue in Sitecore to move projects from local development to other environments(production).

-Team Development for Sitecore(TDS) is a **plug-in** for **Visual Studio** that allows to serialize Sitecore Items into a project in the same solution and automate synchronization of item changes.
+**Team Development for Sitecore(TDS)** is a **plug-in** for **Visual Studio** that allows to serialize Sitecore Items into a project in the same solution and automate synchronization of item changes.

 Syncronize database changes between individual development environment (local and production).

-The **source control system** also **keep track** of database changes and allows to compare database changes.
+The **source control system** also **keeps track** of database changes and allows to compare database changes.

 It helps to creat, build and deploy Sitecore solutions.